©

 Customs and beliefs

 To truly discover a destination and experience unique moments, you need to get to know its people and its customs.
 For generations, men and women have perpetuated these customs and beliefs, which are very often linked to superstitions.
 Each region has preserved its customs and traditions like treasures.
 Let us tell you about them.
 Ochju (the evil eye) is a deeply rooted belief on the island.
 In fact, to remove this evil spell, you need a “signatore” who, after pouring oil on the water, performs prayers.
 This knowledge is passed on orally on Christmas Eve.
-More often than not, jealousy is the cause of the evil eye.
+Most often, it is jealousy that causes the evil eye.
 There are various good-luck charms, such as horns, coral and the eye of St Lucy, to protect against spells.

 01